 With the wireframes in a steady place, we shifted into exploring visual directions.
 We worked with a branding agency to build the SplitFit identity.
 With an identity in the works we started to toss around various directions to fit their target market: millennials.

-We refined a whole slew of directions down to 4 and put them through their paces to get feedback from users.
-Each contained different combination of colors, some loud, some quiet, some neutral, each with various font selections to match that feel.
+We refined many creative options down to a final four and put them through their paces to get feedback from users.
+Each contained a different combination of colors — some loud, some quiet, some neutral — each with various font selections to match that feel.

 There was now a brand and identity behind SplitFit.
 The result was focused on redefining personal training.
 Training should be inclusive, but not exclusive.

-The first version was shipped and in the hands of users 2 months from the start date.
-This included the ability for a user to join a pool (buyouts came later).
+The first version of the product was shipped and in the hands of users just two months from the start date of our engagement.
+This included the ability for a user to join a pool (the buyouts feature came later).

-The initial release was piloted with the CIC (Cambridge Innovation Center).
+The initial release was piloted with the CIC (Cambridge Innovation Center, a large office space just blocks from the pilot gym).
 This allowed us to have real testers in a controlled environment.
 We were able to gather feedback from customers as well as trainers.